resplab/PLCOm2012/README.md

 <!-- badges: end -->

-The goal of PLCOm2012 is to …
+The goal of PLCOm2012 is to predict 6-year probability of lung cancer in an individual person.

 ## Installation